-count_return Returns the number of (Cn.
+count return Returns the number of strings.

 The XmbTextPropertyToTextList and XwcTextPropertyToTextList functions return a list of text strings in the current locale representing the null-separated elements of the specified XTextProperty structure.
 The data in text_prop must be format 8.